Curtis Island, Queensland: Heritage listings

+Education

+There are no schools on or nearby Curtis Island.
+The options are distance education and boarding school.

 Transport

 There are no bridges to Curtis Island.
 As at April 2019, a vehicular and passenger ferry runs services from Gladstone to Southend via Farmers Point on Facing Island on 5 days of the week.

 Endangered bird

 Curtis island is home to the Capricorn yellow chat (Epthianura crocea macgregori), a tiny bird which is considered critically endangered under the Environment Protection and Biodiversity Conservation Act 1999.
 As of 2020, the bird is threatened by rising sea levels on Curtis Island.
 It is only found on three plains on the central Queensland coast, and since 2002 the sea level along that coast has risen 80 mm.
 The population was reduced to just a couple of pairs 20 years ago, but now there are almost 40 on Curtis Island.
 This increase is attributed to a feral pig culling program from 2006 and the removal of cattle in about 2016.
 The chat has been moving inland, but closer to the trees, they are more likely to be prey for birds like sparrow hawks.
 Central Queensland University researcher Bob Black has been studying the bird for 20 years.